 - Vaginal bleeding with pregnancy

-- Fevers and rash
+- Fevers with a rash

-- Head and eye injuries
+- Head injury or eye injury

 - Severe flu and cold symptoms